peerindex/s3-stream-uploader/README.md

 // The data is stored as multiple files on S3 with this size (in this case 1GB) int fileSizeBytes = 1024 * 1024 * 1024;

-// The last boolean configures whether to "permit failures"
-// If permitFailures is true, upload attempts that failed are logged and ignored
-// (useful when you can't retry anyways)
-// If set to false, the stream is closed on upload failures and you have to open a new stream
-// before you can write again
 S3StreamFactory factory = new S3StreamFactory(cl, TimeUnit.SECONDS, 300, fileSizeBytes, false);

 String bucketName = "testbucket";